spacemeat/humon/README.md

     hu::ColorTable colorTable = hu::getAnsiColorTable();

-    // You can specify minimal whitespace and still use a color table for the tokens--see below. tokStr = trove.toMinimalString(colorTable, false, "\n");
+    // You can specify minimal whitespace and still use a color table for the tokens. tokStr = trove.toMinimalString(colorTable, false, "\n");
     if (auto str = std::get_if<std::string>(& tokStr))
         { cout << * str; }